krb5/krb5/doc/rst_source/krb_admins/install_kdc/admins_to_acl.rst

 Finally, any principal with an *admin* instance in *EXAMPLE.COM* has *all* permissions, but any principal that they create or modify will not be able to get *postdateable* tickets or tickets with a life of longer than 9 hours.

+.. warning:: If the *kadmind*'s ACL file is modified, the *kadmind* daemon needs to be restarted for changes to take effect.

 ------------

 Feedback: